Assassination of Zoran Đinđić: Arrests and trial

 Zvezdan Jovanović was arrested in March 2003 and was charged with Đinđić's murder.
 He was silent during most of his trial but, allegedly, once he confessed to the murder of Đinđić, he said in a police report that he felt no remorse for killing him.

 Dušan Spasojević and his associate Mile Luković, were killed by Serbian police officers during a raid on 27 March 2003.
 Aleksandar Simović, one of the co-conspirators, was arrested in Belgrade on 23 November 2006.

-The trial which lasted over four years, was marked with great political pressure, life threats to the Chamber members and cooperative witnesses.
+The trial, which lasted over four years, was marked with great political pressure, life threats to the Chamber members and cooperative witnesses.
 Also, several witnesses were murdered during the trial.

 On 23 May 2007, the Belgrade Special Court for Organised Crime found Simović and eleven other men – Milorad Ulemek, Zvezdan Jovanović, Dejan Milenković, Vladimir Milisavljević, Sretko Kalinić, Ninoslav Konstantinović, Milan Jurišić, Dušan Krsmanović, Željko Tojaga, Saša Pejaković and Branislav Bezarević – guilty for the premeditated murder of Zoran Đinđić.
 Ulemek and Jovanović were each handed sentences of 40 years in prison while the others were given sentences ranging from 8 to 35 years.
 Ulemek was part of a group of seven officers who had previously been convicted for the assassination of former Serbian President Ivan Stambolić and the attempted assassination of Vuk Drašković, having been given a sentence of 40 years in that case as well.

 Alternative and conspiracy theory

 In September 2014, journalist Nikola Vrzić and Milan Veruović, personal bodyguard of Zoran Đinđić, who was also severely injured but survived, published a book The Third Bullet (Treći metak).
 The name of the book comes from the claim that Đinđić was shot by the second sniper, unlike what the official version says.
 The authors claim that indictment (and later trial verdict) is based neither on the physical evidence, nor eyewitness testimonies, but constructed on unsustainable expertise and carefully built network of confessions and testimonies of cooperative witnesses.

-To discover the political background of the assassination, the authors returned to analyzing Đinđić's political activities over the period of several months before his death, indicating that Đinđić started to strive much more for the national interests of Serbia (e.g. resolving the status of Kosovo and Metohija, fearing that the western countries are under wraps working on its independence), seeking from his western partners to appreciate these national interests of Serbia, but was encountered with strong refusal.
+In an attempt to discover the political background of the assassination, the authors returned to analyzing Đinđić's political activities over the period of several months before his death, indicating that Đinđić started to strive much more for the national interests of Serbia (e.g. resolving the status of Kosovo and Metohija, fearing that the western countries are under wraps working on its independence), seeking from his western partners to appreciate these national interests of Serbia, but was encountered with strong refusal.

-The book, however, has been heavily criticized afterwards and was accused of following the anti-Đinđić mediatic campaign logic, that existed during the term of the defunct Prime Minister.
-It has been labelled as nothing but a proof-less conspiracy theory.
+The book, however, has been heavily criticized afterwards and was accused of following the anti-Đinđić mediatic campaign logic that existed during the term of the defunct Prime Minister.
+It has thus been labelled as nothing more than an unsubstantiated conspiracy theory.